 How does this play out in a real world example?
 Assume it’s 1:00 pm in Disneyland park and you are about to book a return window for Space Mountain with Genie+.

-- If the app shows you a return window for Space Mountain of 1:45 pm-2:45 pm and you scan into the ride right at 1:45pm, you can book your next Genie+ attraction at 1:45 pm.
+- You book a Space Mountain return window for 1:45 pm-2:45 pm.
+You scan into the ride right at 1:45pm.
+You can book your next Genie+ attraction at 1:45 pm.

-- If the app shows you a return window for Space Mountain of 1:45 pm-2:45 pm and you scan into the ride a bit later in the window (say at 2:15 pm), you can book your next Genie+ attraction at 2:15 pm.
+- You book a Space Mountain return window for 1:45 pm-2:45 pm.
+You scan into the ride a bit later in the window (say at 2:15 pm).
+You can book your next Genie+ attraction at 2:15 pm.

-- If the app shows you a return window for Space Mountain of 1:45 pm-2:45 pm and you DON’T scan into the ride during that window at all, you can book your next Genie+ attraction at 2:45 pm (when your window expires).
+- You book a Space Mountain return window for 1:45 pm-2:45 pm.
+You DON’T scan into the ride during that window at all.
+You can book your next Genie+ attraction at 2:45 pm (when your window expires).

-- If the app shows you a >120 minutes later return window for Space Mountain like 4:00 pm-5:00 pm, you can book your next Genie+ attraction 120 minutes after the current time of 1:00 pm — so at 3:00 pm in this example.
+- You book a Space Mountain return window for 4:00 pm-5:00 pm.
+You can book your next Genie+ attraction 2 hours after the current time of 1:00 pm — so at 3:00 pm in this example.

 As you might guess, these rules offer some potential for making the system work to your advantage – such as returning to rides right away in the return window to open up your eligibility for the next ride more quickly.
 There are also more advanced strategies like were available with MaxPass to reduce your overall day’s wait time – such as spending the morning using shorter standby lines to ride while stacking Genie+ return times up for later in the afternoon to use when standby lines are longer.
-Look for my advanced Genie+ tips and strategies guide coming soon with all of those details!
+Check out my advanced Genie+ tips and strategies guide for all of those details!

-Finally note as well that you can book a Genie+ Lightning Lane at the same time you are purchasing an individual attraction selection Lightning Lane.
+Finally note as well that you can book a Genie+ Lightning Lane at the same time you are purchasing a paid individual Lightning Lane.
 Those two systems are entirely separate and do not limit each other in any way.
 The same goes for Disney’s Disability Access Service (DAS).
 You can have a DAS booking and/or Genie+ or individual attraction selection bookings at the same time.

-Individual attraction selection Lightning Lane has a clear a defined upper limit.
-Guests can only purchase 2 of those attractions total per day, even if they park hop and even though there are 3 total across the parks.
+Paid individual Lightning Lane has a clear defined upper limit.
+Guests can only purchase 2 of those attractions total per day, even in times when there were more than 2 of these rides across both parks (which could happen again in the future).

 For Genie+, the answer is a little more nuanced.
 There’s no hard and set limit, but there is a ceiling to keep in mind with Genie+.
 Unlike with MaxPass where you could repeat the same ride multiple times in a single day, guests are only able to ride each attraction using Genie+ once daily.
 Practically speaking, that means guests could max out at the total number of attractions available.

-10. Can I ride an attraction more than once in a single day with Genie+ or individual attraction selection Lightning Lane?
+9. Can I ride an attraction more than once in a single day with Genie+ or individual Lightning Lane?

 Not with Genie+.
-Guests can only make one booking per day with Genie+ to cut the line on an attraction.
-Of course, you are free to ride that same attraction through the regular standby line as many times as you like.
-If there’s a popular Genie+ attraction your family wants to ride multiple times, consider rope dropping it for shorter wait times in the morning and then doing it again during a busier time of day with your Genie+ allotment.
+Guests can only make one booking per day with Genie+ to cut the line for an attraction.
+Of course, you are free to ride that same attraction through the regular standby line or via single rider (when offered) as many times as you like.
+If there’s a popular Genie+ attraction your family wants to ride multiple times, consider rope dropping it for shorter wait times in the standby line in the morning and then doing it again during a busier time of day with your Genie+ allotment.

 You also will not be able to ride the rides for sale with individual Lightning Lane more than once per day.
 While you get up to two of these selections daily, they have to be for separate rides.
 So no purchasing Rise of the Resistance twice!